Managing Your Digital Footprint

-Make sure your online image and conversations are professional at all times, social media is a platform for you to offer insights into yourself and what you can offer, don’t muddy your digital footprint by leaving questionable posts or photos where employers could see them.
+Make sure anything you post is professional at all times.
+Social media is a platform for you to offer insights into yourself and what you can offer, don’t muddy your digital footprint by leaving questionable posts or photos where employers could see them.
 There is a certain degree of restraint required before posting on social media once you decide to keep things professional.
 If you talk about your past or present employers on social media, make sure you don’t paint them in a bad light.
 This can lead to awkward situations, especially if you have vented your frustrations online and your boss or co-workers see this.

 Your Digital Presence

 So now you have cleaned up your social media accounts, set a professional profile image, and updated your privacy settings.
 The next step is to keep your accounts interesting for your followers.
 Don’t be scared to leave a digital footprint, just make sure they are steps in the right direction!

 Not posting for long periods of time can make you look disinterested in your field of work.
 You can use LinkedIn and twitter to quickly share thought-provoking and interesting articles relating to your job industry, follow influencers and share your own insights into topics relating to your career.